Pryaxis/TShock/docs/README.md

           ServerPlugins\
           |------TShockAPI.dll

-1. Start `TShock.Server.exe` (or `TShock.Server` on other platforms) and TShock will boot, creating a folder called `tshock` to store its database and configuration files.
+1. Start `TShock.Server.exe` (or `TShock.Server` on other platforms by typing `./TShock.Server`) and TShock will boot, creating a folder called `tshock` to store its database and configuration files.
 Answer the startup questions, and you should be ready to roll.
 In the background, TShock made some folders for you.
 We'll come back to those later.

 1. Startup Terraria.
 Connect to a `multiplayer` server via IP and enter `localhost` if you're doing this on your local computer.
 If you're doing it on another computer, you need its IP address.